We regularly update this article with the latest information pertaining to Digital Marketing Budgets for Credit Unions.

 SEO is critical for Local Credit Unions

 Local search results have to be well maintained in order for credit unions to appear in the market in which they are located.
-Ensure Bing and Google Business listings for each branch location is complete because it significantly impacts the website ranking for obvious non-branded, local searches (like Richmond, VA credit unions).
+Ensure Bing and Google Business listings for each branch location are complete because it significantly impacts the website ranking for obvious non-branded, local searches (like Richmond, VA credit unions).
 For the best chance to rank in local search results, including Google Maps, the local listing (such as Google My Business - GMB) information needs to be accurate and include all the requested information, such as branch hours.

 Plan on investing about 3-5 hours per branch location to get the core local SEO items done right.